eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-12_donation-notice-50-sbds-for-golosfest-from-the-steem-community.md

 - - -

-This page is synchronized from the post: [Donation Notice - 50 SBDs for GolosFest from the Steem Community](https://steemit.com/@deanliu/donation-notice-50-sbds-for-golosfest-from-the-steem-community)
+This page is synchronized from the post: ['Donation Notice - 50 SBDs for GolosFest from the Steem Community'](https://steemit.com/@deanliu/donation-notice-50-sbds-for-golosfest-from-the-steem-community)